G-JWLee/g-jwlee.github.io/index.md

 - **Efficiency in architectures (Mixture of Experts, Token pruning):**
 I am passionate about designing architectures for efficient training and deployment of models for complex tasks and multimodalities.
 - **Interpretability (Interpretable LLM and MLL, Attribution methods):**
-I learned that effective frameworks stem from understanding model behaviors and data.
-I am interested in exploring how unique patterns emerge in multimodal LLMs and how modalities interact during processing.
+Effective frameworks stem from understanding model behaviors and data.
+I am interested in exploring how modalities interact during processing.

 {% include_relative _includes/publications.md %}